luohwu/smb_dev/doc/installation.md

 ## Remark

 SMB system consist of two part: simulation and hardware.
 If you want to use the system on a real SMB Robot with real sensors and actuators, hardware part should be installed **on top of the simulation part**.
 This document contains the instruction about SMB Simulation Software.
-To install SMB Simulation Hardware plaese refer to this [document](installation_wh.md).
+To install SMB Hardware plaese refer to this [document](installation_wh.md).

 ***(TODO: Add hardware document link )***